 Brook lived in the Los Angeles area and exhibited at the Los Angeles County Museum of Art.
 He became a member of the San Francisco Art Association and received awards at the Art Institute of Chicago (1929), the Pennsylvania Academy (1931), the Guggenheim Fellowship (1931).

 Submit your painting or drawing for next month’s ART FIND.
-Our Art Appraiser does an valution for one of our readers every month!
-To be considered, EMAIL ME a photo, the artist’s name, and brief description with the Subject: ART FIND.
+If your artwork is chosen, our Art Appraiser will do a valuation for one of our readers!
+To be considered, EMAIL a photo, the artist’s name, and brief description with the Subject: ART FIND.

 As the owner of Anderson Shea Art Appraisals (www.andersonshea-artappraisals.com) I am a Santa Barbara art appraiser, curator, and arts writer.
 A member of the Appraisers Association of America (AAA) I specialize in American fine art, paintings, drawings.